-Training may take place either through On-the-job (OJT) training, in-house and/or public courses to enhance our staff's skillsets.
+Training may take place either through On-the-job training (OJT), in-house and/or public courses to enhance our staff's skillsets.

-For public courses, training budgets are set aside for each department and our employees have utilised this by attending courses namely; Fintech - Innovation and Transformation in Financial Services, Capitalisation Valuation, Investment & Valuation in Real Estate - Key Principles, to name a few.
+For public courses, training budgets are set aside for each department and our employees have utilised this by attending courses namely; Compliance Solution - Generic Knowledge, Securities and Managed Solutions, to name a few.
 We believe in applied and continuous learning and that these courses will aid in our dynamic growth and sustainability.
 ZACD is currently moving towards the direction of organising and conducting in-house training by our very own staff members who are ACLP-certified.